juliacodez/vonage-campus-voice-workshop/content/first-call/_index.md

 print_r($call);
 ```

+Put this code into `index.php`, and run it with `php -f index.php`.

 Check out the [code examples in these and other languages](https://developer.nexmo.com/voice/voice-api/code-snippets/make-an-outbound-call) on the Nexmo Developer Portal.

 **Run your code** and answer your phone!